search ]

 add_filter( 'wpcf7_load_css', '__return_false' );

-Now we have successfully disabled the loading of CSS and Javascript files, but this action disabled the loading of these files from all pages on the site.
+Now we have successfully disabled the loading of CSS and JavaScript files from all pages on the site.

 Loading Files Only on Desired Pages